Student Experience

 Regis Jesuit has an alternating day block schedule with a total of eight periods offered over a two-day sequence.
 Students must be enrolled in at least seven courses each semester.
 The eighth period is used for students to participate in the advisory program, student activities, religious services and other pastoral and enrichment activities.
 There are no study halls in a student's schedule, but there is time allotted in the schedule most days for students to seek academic support from their teachers.

-Additionally, all students participate in the pastoral retreat program each year and are required to complete the yearly community engagement program, including participating in Immersion & Solidarity Days for two weeks during the winter of the junior and senior years.
+Additionally, all students participate in the pastoral retreat program each year and are required to meet yearly community engagement requirements through our Ignatian Immersion & Solidarity program.
 Seniors also are required to complete a Capstone Project.

 List of 3 items.